AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 # Phytopthora-sojae-Pathotype-analysis
-Analysis of Phytophthroa sojae pathotype complexities, distributions and diversity
+Analysis of Phytophthora sojae pathotype complexities, distributions and diversity